 This post may contain affiliate links.
 Please read our Disclosure Policy.

 If you love big fluffy gluten-free bagels but can’t have yeast, or if you want a homemade bagel recipe you can make in half the time, this is the recipe.
-These bagels make the perfect bagel sandwiches, or you can top them with a schmear like this Roasted Red Pepper Cream Cheese Schmear or this Cinnamon Schmear.
+These bagels make the perfect bagel sandwiches, or you can top them with homemade Kumauat Honey Butter, Roasted Red Pepper Cream Cheese Schmear or this Cinnamon Schmear.

 If you prefer yeasted bagels, my Gluten-Free Bagels recipe gets rave reviews!